a-hubbard/vivax_microhap/results/notebooks/diversity.md

 <img src="/users/ahubba16/projects/vivax_microhap/results/notebooks/diversity_files/figure-gfm/unnamed-chunk-3-1.png" width="100%" />

-From this figure, it is apparent that there are plenty of markers in the dataset to distinguish different samples, even once loci with only one allele were removed.
-In fact, it appears that only about 15 markers would be sufficient for this purpose.
+From this figure, it is apparent that there are plenty of loci in the dataset to distinguish different samples, even once loci with only one allele were removed.
+In fact, it appears that only about 15 loci would be sufficient for this purpose.

 # Sample Diversity

-To complement marker diversity, sample-level diversity was also estimated with Nei’s expected heterozygosity and evenness was calculated with the $E_5$ statistic.
-Two population strata were used for the entire
+To complement locus diversity, sample-level diversity was also estimated with Nei’s expected heterozygosity and evenness was calculated with the
-dataset: populations as defined by the MalariaGEN project (“Population”) and countries.
+$E_5$ statistic.
+Two population strata were used for the entire dataset: populations as defined by the MalariaGEN project (“Population”) and countries.
 In addition, diversity was calculated at the site level for Cambodia and Vietnam, to facilitate comparison with some of the results in relatedness.Rmd.

 ## By Population